helio-fm/helio-sequencer/Docs/getting-started.md

 All notes, when edited, are aligned to the grid.
 The grid resolution (the density of barlines) depends on the zoom level and supports up to 1/64 notes.
 Tip: holding `Alt` while editing notes disables snapping to the grid.

-All edits are undoable; note that the last 10 undo actions are saved in the project and are still available after restarting the app.
+All edits are undoable, and there is no limit to the number of undo actions available until the app is restarted.
+Additionally, each project saves the last 16 undo actions (32 on mobile platforms), which remain undoable after restarting the app.
+This limit can be changed by editing the main [configuration file](index.md#settingshelio).

 All changes are saved automatically: on exit, and on a timeout after the last change.